 Equally happy performing as a soloist, in small chamber ensembles, or in front of an orchestra, Mr. Cordover has performed in large concerts halls such as Barcelona’s Palau de la Música, Beijing’s Centennial Hall and the Cultural Centre of the Philippines’ Main Theatre, as well as more intimate venues such as the Rix Centre in Bamfield, Canada; Raynham House’s Ballroom in England’s Norfolk; and at Montsalvat, in Melbourne, Australia.

-Comfortable performing a wide range of musical styles, critics have equally praised his performances of J.S.
-Bach and William Walton, saying “His interpretation of the Bach suite is one of the finest I have heard to date with superb phrasing and total mastery of the technicalities involved in playing this difficult composition” (Classical Guitar Magazine) and “This is simply the finest performance of Walton’s Bagatelles I’ve encountered.
-I and V crackle with energy, and he realizes perfectly the range of moods and colours in this modern masterpiece.”
-(American Record Guide).
+Comfortable performing a wide range of musical styles, Mr. Cordover actively programs music from the Baroque to contemporary; audiences are as familiar seeing him give world premieres as performing forgotten 19th century gems on period instruments.
+Critics have equally praised his performances of J.S.
+Bach and William Walton, saying “His interpretation of the Bach suite [BWV 997] is one of the finest I have heard to date with superb phrasing and total mastery of the technicalities involved in playing this difficult composition” (Classical Guitar Magazine) and “This is simply the finest performance of Walton’s Bagatelles [5 Bagatelles for solo guitar] I’ve encountered.
+I and V crackle with energy, and he realizes perfectly the range of moods and colours in this modern masterpiece” (American Record Guide).

-Mr. Cordover plays guitar by Greg Smallman and Sons (2006), Elias Bonnet Monné (2015) and the Famiglia Vinaccia (1915) and exclusively uses Knobloch Strings.
+Mr. Cordover performs on several guitars: 2006 Greg Smallman and Sons guitar, Elias Bonnet Monné (2015), Elias Bonnet Monné (2018), José Ramirez P.C.
+(1965), and the Famiglia Vinaccia (1915).
+Mr. Cordvoer is a Knobloch Artist and exclusively uses Knobloch Strings.